Ebaka716/searchV3/memoryBank/progress.md

 - Cleaned up all unused variables, imports, and props to resolve ESLint errors and ensure a clean build locally and on Vercel.
 - Successfully tested the production build locally and pushed all changes to GitHub.
 - The layout now matches modern chat/search UIs (Perplexity, Claude, Cursor, etc.).

+## [2024-06-XX] Sidebar/Layout Refactor & Build Fixes
+- Sidebar offset now uses a hardcoded 52px value for SSR/production reliability.
+- Expand/collapse button always uses PanelLeftIcon, no custom SVG logic.
+- Removed all headerHeight prop logic from AppSidebar and MainLayout.
+- Fixed all linter and build errors (unused imports, types, props).
+- Confirmed clean local and Vercel builds.
+- Merged dev to main after all fixes.

+## Current Status
+- App builds and deploys cleanly on Vercel.
+- Layout is robust and SSR-safe.

 ---